Boris Korczak: CIA years (1973–1979)

 In 1973 Korczak began to work in Europe as an Access Agent for the Central Intelligence Agency.
 He was stationed in Copenhagen, Denmark with an Electronics Import/Export business as his front.
 Being multilingual, and fluent in Russian, made him a natural choice to infiltrate the KGB and became a double agent.
 By 1979, he had attained the rank of Major within the KGB.

 In 1979 Korczak was exposed as a double agent.
 In November 1979, the October Revolution Celebration Reception was being held inside the Soviet Embassy in Copenhagen, Denmark.
 During this reception, Korczak's intoxicated Chief of Station (who was officially an American Diplomat) admitted that Korczak was spying for the CIA after being provoked by the KGB officer.

 Aftermath

-As soon as Korczak was exposed his life was in immediate danger.
-He contacted the CIA and notified them of the situation that he had been exposed and his life, and the lives of his family, were in mortal danger.
-Several years later Congressman James Traficant of Ohio and Senator Charles Grassley of Iowa did their own investigation about Korczak's case which resulted in confirmation of Korczak's claims.

-Korczak's problems were totally far from over so he kept giving television and radio interviews with shows such as "The Tom Snyder Show," and even this show "The Morton Downey Jr Show".
+Upon realising that his status as a double agent had been exposed, Korczak, at this point worried about potential threats to himself, his friends, and his family, notified the CIA.
+Several years later, Congressman James Traficant of Ohio and Senator Charles Grassley of Iowa independently investigated Korczak's case, which resulted in confirmation of Korczak's claims.
+Subsequently, he gave interviews on multiple radio and TV programmes, such as "The Tom Snyder Show", and "The Morton Downey Jr. Show".